gionanide/OpiRec/Research_main/Lernable_embeddings/README.md

 REAL_Dataset
 ##### Outputs:
 1. preprocessing.make_vocabularies() --> generate vocabularies
-2. preprocessing.encode_sequences() --> generate all the reviews as sequences of indices, ready to fed the model The ouput in an object (saved .pkl format) having the following fields (for every sample):
+2. preprocessing.encode_sequences() --> generate all the reviews as sequences of indices, ready to fed the model.
+The ouput is an object (saved .pkl format) having the following fields (for every sample):
 ----> user_reviews
 ----> business_reviews
 ----> neighbourhood_reviews